stefi7/ontouml-models/README.md

 This repository provides a Python script and a GitHub Actions workflow to automatically synchronize model metadata to a FAIR Data Point (FDP) on merged pull requests labeled `sync`.

+> **Prerequisites**
+>
+> * A running FAIR Data Point (FDP) server.
+You must provide your own FDP instance before using this tool.
+> * The FDP should support the standard DCAT hierarchy: **catalog → dataset → distribution**.
+Note that implementations may vary—ensure your FDP’s structure matches or adjust the `CATALOG_URI` and script logic accordingly.

 ## Installation

 ```bash